En kvinde og en mand cykler på en cykelsti langs vandet i solskinsvejr. I baggrunden er den gamle lillebæltsbro.

 Stage 1 of the Baltic Sea Cycle Route invites you to Ærø by ferry from Sønderborg and further on to Svendborg (or vice versa).
 But there is actually a fantastic alternative to this ferry route: ÆrøExpressen, which sails between Rudkøbing on Langeland to Marstal on Ærø.

 If you take this shortcut, you will see a completely different part of Ærø.
-On top of that you save a few kilometers on the bike by "skipping" Tåsinge and Siø.
+On top of that, you save a few kilometres on the bike by "skipping" Tåsinge and Siø.

 If you end up falling in love with Ærø - which is a very common crush - you can stay on the island another day and go for a bike trip all the way around Ærø.
-The trip is available in two versions of 60 and 100 kilometers.
+The trip is available in two versions, 60 and 100 kilometres.

 Langeland